 What is the Theory of Change (ToC)?

 The ToC framework helps illustrate why a specific way of doing things will be effective and the changes that will happen in the short, medium, and long term.
-ToC is represented in a flow chart, diagram or pictorial graphic showing why the intervention activities (initiatives) you participate in will bring about the change you want to see.
+ToC is represented in a flow chart, diagram, or pictorial graphic showing why the intervention activities (initiatives) you participate in will bring about the change you want to see.

-ToC identifies the:
+ToC identifies the following:

 - Resources needed